-Sonatypes annual research “2020 State of the software supply chain” uncovers lots of great insights into the open-source world.
-Open source is such a huge part of modern development that the headline stat of 430% increase year on year of attacks targeting open-source projects should be a wake-up call for all developers.
+Sonatypes annual research “2020 State of the software supply chain” uncovers many great insights into the open-source world.
+Open source is such a massive part of modern development that the headline stat of 430% increase yearly of attacks targeting open-source projects should be a wake-up call for all developers.

-The study reports that 90% of components in an application are open source.
-Developers are under constant pressure to build and deploy faster and this means the dependency on open source libraries and components is here to stay.
-In fact, the open-source components are so deeply hooked into most products that it is hard to imagine large scale development without some form of open-source dependency.
+The study reports that 90% of applications’ components are open source.
+Developers are under constant pressure to build and deploy faster, so the dependency on open source libraries and components is here to stay.
+The open-source components are so deeply hooked into most products that it is hard to imagine significant scale development without some form of open-source dependency.

-The dependency on open source extends to firms of all sizes and the study looked at 15,000 enterprise development organisations of which they had an average of 373,000 open source component downloads annually.
+The dependency on open source extends to firms of all sizes.
+The study examined 15,000 enterprise development organizations with an average of 373,000 open source component downloads annually.
 Further analysis showed that 8.3% of the open-source downloads contained at least one known security vulnerability.
-The numbers are big and the takeaway is really clear, we rely on open source but it carries significant risk.
+The numbers are significant, and the takeaway is obvious.
+We rely on open-source, but it carries significant risk.

-The open source security foundation (OSSF) has been recently founded with a view to reducing the time between vulnerability findings and remediation to minutes, not months.
-Industry leaders like Google & Microsoft are key members and initiatives are already in the works for proving security tooling, training, best practice, and more.
+The open-source security foundation (OSSF) has been recently founded to reduce the time between vulnerability findings and remediation to minutes, not months.
+Industry leaders like Google & Microsoft are key members, and initiatives are already in the works for providing security tooling, training, best practice, and more.
 You can see the latest from the OSSF on GitHub.

-The OpenSSF aims to increase overall security of open source software
+The OpenSSL aims to increase the overall security of open-source software.

-Where does dynamic application security testing (DAST) and more specifically, Crashtest Security fit in?
+Where does dynamic application security testing (DAST) and, more specifically, Crashtest Security fit in?
 Naturally, we feel regular vulnerability scanning is key to securing your web application.
-Using a black box approach, we scan your application in the same manner an attacker would.
-That means we will detect vulnerabilities regardless of the codes origin, open source or otherwise.
-In an ideal world, your DevOps team will be regularly utilising a DAST and a SCA tool for a holistic security strategy.
+Using a black-box approach, we scan your application as an attacker would.
+That means we will detect vulnerabilities regardless of the origin of the code, open-source or otherwise.
+Your DevOps team will regularly utilize a DAST and an SCA tool for a holistic security strategy in an ideal world.

-If your interested in seeing what Crashtest Security can find within your web applications then good news, we have a free 14-day trial!
-Simply register here and get scanning within minutes.
+If you are interested in seeing what Crashtest Security can find within your web applications, then the good news is we have a free 14-day trial!
+So register here and get scanning within minutes.